Kenneth Cole (designer): Awards

 In 1998, People Magazine voted Cole as "Sexiest Businessman of the Year."

-On May 14, 2009, The Legal Aid Society of New York City honored Kenneth Cole with its inaugural Theodore Roosevelt Corporate Award at the Waldorf Astoria during its Servant of Justice Award Dinner.
-Proceeds will go to benefit struggling New Yorkers who live in poverty.

-In November 2011, Cole was honored by the Ride of Fame and a double decker tour bus was dedicated to him in New York City.
+On May 14, 2009, the Legal Aid Society of New York City honored Kenneth Cole with its inaugural Theodore Roosevelt Corporate Award at the Waldorf Astoria during its Servant of Justice Award Dinner.
+Proceeds went to benefit struggling New Yorkers living in poverty.
+In November 2011, Cole was honored by the Ride of Fame and a double-decker tour bus was dedicated to him in New York City.

+In 2011 and 2019, Footwear News named Cole Icon for Social Impact.
 In 2016, Cole received the UNAIDS International Goodwill Ambassador award.
 In 2017, Cole received the CFDA Swarovski Award for Positive Change.

-In 2011 and 2019, Footwear News named Cole Icon for Social Impact.

-In 2020, Cole received Person of the Year Award from the American Apparel and Footwear Association as well as the Visionary Change Maker Award from the American Foundation for Suicide Prevention Child Mind.
+In 2020, Cole received the Person of the Year Award from the American Apparel and Footwear Association, as well as the Visionary Change Maker Award from the American Foundation for Suicide Prevention Child Mind.
 In 2022, Cole received the Suicide Prevention Champion Award from the American Foundation for Suicide Prevention Child Mind.

-Controversy
+Controversies

-On February 3, 2011, Kenneth Cole posted an update on Twitter that referenced the 2011 Egyptian protests.
+On February 3, 2011, Cole posted an update on Twitter that referenced the 2011 Egyptian protests.
 The tweet, which indicated that Cole himself wrote the entry, said: "Millions are in uproar in #Cairo.
 Rumor is they heard our new spring collection is now available online at (website address) -KC".
 After outrage and much parody on the microblogging site and on the web in general, Cole deleted the entry and posted a personal apology on Facebook.

-In April 2012, the designer started a campaign portraying the national debate over education as one that pits "Teachers’ Rights vs. Students' Rights".
+In April 2012, the designer sparked controversy portraying the national debate over education as one that pits "Teachers’ Rights vs. Students' Rights".
 On the West Side Highway southbound entering New York City, a billboard punned to southbound commuters, ”Shouldn’t Everyone Be Well Red?”
-On Salon, David Sirota wrote:

-"Cole’s campaign is thinly veiled ideological propaganda, and it comes with myriad problems, not the least of which is the simple fact that almost nobody believes “underperforming teachers” should be protected.
-That includes the nation’s biggest teachers’ unions, which have been outspoken in backing “accountability” reforms for teacher tenure.
-So right off the bat, Cole is constructing a straw man, one that has served over the years to pretend that public employee unions in general and teachers’ unions specifically are about nothing more than making sure bad employees get to keep their jobs."

-In response to the negative outcry, his company announced on Twitter, "We misrepresented the issue—one too complex for a billboard—and are taking it down."
+On Salon, David Sirota claimed that "Cole's campaign is thinly veiled ideological propaganda, and it comes with myriad problems, not the least of which is the simple fact that almost nobody believes "underperforming teachers" should be protected.
+That includes the nation's biggest teachers' unions, which have been outspoken in backing "accountability" reforms for teacher tenure.
+So right off the bat, Cole is constructing a straw man, one that has served over the years to pretend that public employee unions in general and teachers' unions specifically are about nothing more than making sure bad employees get to keep their jobs."
+In response to negative outcry, his company announced on Twitter, "We misrepresented the issue—one too complex for a billboard—and are taking it down."

 Personal life

 In 1986, Cole met Maria Cuomo, and they married a year later.
-Maria Cuomo Cole is the daughter of former New York Governor Mario Cuomo and sister of former New York State Governor Andrew Cuomo and former CNN journalist Chris Cuomo.
-One of his daughters, Amanda, hosted the Mets Kids Clubhouse for SportsNet New York cable TV network.
+Maria Cuomo Cole is the daughter of former New York Governor Mario Cuomo, and sister of former New York State Governor Andrew Cuomo and former CNN journalist Chris Cuomo.
+One of his daughters, Amanda, hosted the Mets Kids Clubhouse for the SportsNet New York cable TV network.